WickedEye20/qr-code-component/README.md

 # Getting Started with React App

-This a practice project built on react.
+This is a practice project built on react.

 ## Live Site Link